 Learning a new language

 Do you remember the days before Duolingo?
 When car CDs and bulky thesauruses were all the rage?
 How lucky we are to be stuck indoors in this generation, is all I can say.
 Having extra time to dawdle around the house can feel intimidating – what’s stopping you from putting those hours to use?
 Online apps and tutorials mean that learning a language is easier than ever.
 Why not prep some Japanese for that dream Tokyo trip?
-Or refresh your Spanish knowledge for the next time you run into your old high school tutor?
+Or refresh your French Grammar knowledge for the next time you run into your old high school tutor?
 It’ll probably be more useful than that marathon of The Office.
 Sorry to break it to you.

 Mastering our Mario Kart skills